 Pharmacies can be found in most large towns and cities and can be accessed by anyone in need.
 They can be easily identified by the green cross that is usually illuminated outside of the shop.

-The most common type of pharmacy in Switzerland is the public pharmacy.
-These pharmacies are tasked with supplying prescriptions to patients.
-This type of pharmacy can traditionally be found in the centre of your local council (Gemeinde), or in the capital of your county (canton).
-Increasingly more public pharmacies offer other treatments that do not require a prescription, such as basic painkillers and herbal remedies.
+The most common type of pharmacy in Switzerland is the public pharmacy, which is tasked with supplying prescriptions to patients.
+This type of pharmacy can traditionally be found in the centre of your local council (Gemeinde), or in the capital of your canton.
+Increasingly, public pharmacies offer other treatments that do not require a prescription, such as basic painkillers and herbal remedies.

 As well as public pharmacies, many general practitioners in Switzerland have their own smaller pharmacies within their practices.
 This is often the case in small towns or villages that cannot support a full pharmacy.
-It is also common if the practice is in an area that has a high number of repeat prescriptions, such as medicine for people in old age.
+It is also common if the practice is in an area that has a high number of repeat prescriptions.
 In order to use a doctor's pharmacy, you usually must be registered with the doctor in question.

 As of a 2009 referendum, all cantons include herbal remedies in the list of medicines covered by health insurance in Switzerland.
 According to a study by Swiss Medical Weekly, over half of Swiss citizens have used herbal remedies to treat illnesses.
-These herbal remedies can be purchased in drogeries.
+These herbal remedies can be purchased in drogeries (chemists or drugstores).

 Another remedy that is seeing an increase in popularity is traditional Chinese medicine (TCM).
 These can range from homeopathy, acupuncture, spa treatments, herbal medicines and dietary supplements.
 TCM locations can be found in major cities such as Zurich and Basel as well as in the suburbs of larger Swiss cities.

-In order to file a prescription in Switzerland, you must have a filled-out prescription slip.
-These must be filled out by your general practitioner or by a doctor to whom you have been referred for further treatment.
+In order to fill a prescription in Switzerland, you must have a filled-out prescription slip.
+The slip must be filled out by your general practitioner or by a doctor to whom you have been referred for further treatment.
 You can then hand this slip over at any pharmacy you choose to receive your treatment or medication.

 In Switzerland, the cost of prescriptions is traditionally shared between you and your health insurance provider.
 A typical health insurance policy requires you to pay a set amount before your insurance kicks in to cover the rest.
 For example, if you require a drug that costs 1.000 Swiss francs and have a policy excess of 200 Swiss francs, you would pay the first 200 Swiss francs, and the remaining 800 would be covered by your health insurance provider.